santisq/PSTree/docs/en-US/Get-PSTreeRegistry.md

 ### -LiteralPath

 Specifies the literal registry paths to traverse, without wildcard expansion.
-This parameter is mandatory and accepts input from the pipeline by property name (using the `PSPath` alias).
+This parameter accepts input from the pipeline by property name (using the `PSPath` alias).
 Use this for exact path matching, bypassing wildcard interpretation.

 > [!TIP]
 > For registry base keys not mapped as PowerShell drives (e.g., `HKCU:\` and `HKLM:\`), you can use the provider path format by prefixing the path with `Registry::`.
 For example, to traverse all keys under `HKEY_USERS` exactly as specified, use: `Get-PSTreeRegistry -LiteralPath Registry::HKEY_USERS`.